Want to Build a Website in 2022? Here’s Your Game Plan

 Choose a Platform

 To build your website, you’ll need to pick a platform — and there’s no content management system (CMS) better, in our opinion, than WordPress.
-And 75 million websites agree with us.
+And 43% of the Web agrees with us.
 Like any powerful tool, there is a learning curve to WordPress, but the open-source software is free to use and pretty beginner-friendly.

 Step 3: Design and Launch